modular-magician/terraform-provider-google-beta/website/docs/r/data_fusion_instance.html.markdown

 * `network` -
   (Required)
-  Name of the network in the project with which the tenant project will be peered for executing pipelines.
-In case of shared VPC where the network resides in another host project the network should specified in the form of projects/{host-project-id}/global/networks/{network}
+  Self link of the network.
+The tenant project will be peered into this network for executing pipelines.

 ## Attributes Reference